-Ladder diagram or Relay ladder logic (RLL) is the fundamental programming language for programmable logic controllers (PLCs).
-Electrical schematics can look a lot like ladder diagrams going vertical.
-By designing them as electrical schematics, most individuals learn to draw ladder logic diagrams this way.
+Ladder Diagram or Relay Ladder Logic (RLL) is the fundamental programming language for programmable logic controllers (PLCs).
+On the other hand, electrical schematics can look a lot like Ladder Diagrams in a vertical way.
+The solution is to design them as electrical schematics, most individuals learn to draw Ladder Logic Diagrams this way.
 Although clearly, certain variations persist that we will see below.

-Electromechanical relays can be interconnected to perform logic and control functions, acting as logic elements in much the same way as digital gates (AND, OR , etc.).
-A closely common form of a schematic diagram showing the interconnection of relays to perform these functions is called a ladder diagram.
-In a “ladder” diagram, the two poles of the power source are drawn as vertical rails of a ladder, with horizontal “rungs” showing the switch contacts, relay contacts, relay coils, and final control elements.
+To perform logic and control functions is possible to interconnect electromechanical relay.
+They will act as logic elements in much the same way as digital gates (AND, OR , etc.).
+Although, the Ladder Diagram is a closely common form of a schematic diagram.
+It shows the interconnection of relays to perform these functions.
+In a “Ladder” Diagram, the draw of the two poles of the power source is the vertical rails of a Ladder, with horizontal “rungs” showing the switch contacts, relay contacts, relay coils, and final control elements.

-The problem here is that the electrical control systems and the PLC work in many different ways so it is difficult to find a general one.
+Even so, the problem here is that the electrical control systems and the PLC work in many different ways, so it is difficult to find a general one.
 Here are the biggest distinctions:

-- Many lines (current paths) can be executed (activated) at the same time in electrical systems
+!!!!
+You could execute (activate) many lines (current paths) at the same time in electrical systems!!!!

 Introduction to Ladder Logic

-Ladder logic is a graphical programming language, which means that instead of text, programming is done by combining different graphical elements.
-These graphic elements are called ladder logic symbols.
+Ladder logic is a graphical programming language.
+This means that instead of text, programming consists of combining different graphical elements which name is Ladder Logic symbols.

-One of the clever things about ladder logic symbols is that they are made to look like electrical symbols.
-Ladder logic was originally created for people with electrical experience.
-People who are used to looking at electrical diagrams and schematics.
+One of the clever things about Ladder Logic symbols is that they are similar electrical symbols.
+Ladder Logic was for people with electrical experience.
+For example, people who have work with electrical diagrams and schematics.

-As in electrical diagrams, ladder logic has symbols for contacts and relays called coils in ladder.
-The symbols may look a little different from those found on electrical diagrams, but they have almost the same functions.
+As in electrical diagrams, Ladder Logic has symbols for contacts and relays called coils in Ladder.
+The symbols may look a little different from those found in electrical diagrams, but they have almost the same functions.